Gain insight into the latest biotechnology discoveries and trends, and develop a solid foundation in research and innovation.

 - Gain experience in experimental or case study design, scientific data analysis, writing and communication, ethical practices, and effective collaboration.

 - Continue your studies, online and on campus.
 As you progress through the program, you choose from courses offered on campus or online, in the fall, spring, or summer.
-To fully experience Harvard, you take at least four courses on campus as part of your degree.
+To fully experience Harvard, you take at least four courses on campus.

-- Complete your thesis.
-Working with a thesis director, you conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
+- If you choose the thesis track, you'll work independently with a thesis director to conduct in-depth research on a topic relevant to your work experience or academic interests, producing publishable quality results.
 You’ll emerge with a solid understanding of how scientific research is executed and communicated.

 There are a number of financial aid options available once you’re admitted to the program.